Dimterion/Employee-HR-records-application-modal-plugin/README.md

 ## How to use the plugin

-1. In the main project directory run the following command: npm i react-data-table-component
+1. In the main project directory run the following command:

+npm i react-data-table-component

-2. In the component where plugin will be used import it as: import ModalPlugin from "employee-hr-records-application-modal-plugin"
+2. In the component where plugin will be used import it as:

+import ModalPlugin from "employee-hr-records-application-modal-plugin"

-3. Use it as a standard component <ModalPlugin /> and pass the following props: showModal={setOpenModal} (setOpenModal must be defined using useState to add the functionality to open/close the modal); modalText="Text of the modal is here."
+3. Use it as a standard component <ModalPlugin /> and pass the following props (setOpenModal must be defined using useState to add the functionality to open/close the modal):

+showModal={setOpenModal}

+modalText="Text of the modal is here"